Print PDF

 Wherever Government dollars are spent – whether for national defense, healthcare, acquisition of goods and services, small and disadvantaged businesses, transportation and infrastructure improvements, housing subsidies, grants or aid in emergencies – scrutiny follows.
 The False Claims Act, 31 U.S.C. §3729 et. seq., has become the primary weapon in the federal government’s arsenal to combat fraud, waste, and abuse.

-Our False Claims Act attorneys, part of the firm’s Governmental Practice, have many decades of experience defending False Claims Act cases relating to a wide range of industries including aerospace and defense, healthcare, financial institutions, GSA Federal Supply Schedule, telecommunications, and high technologies, among others.
+Our False Claims Act attorneys have many decades of experience defending False Claims Act cases relating to a wide range of industries including aerospace and defense, healthcare, financial institutions, GSA Federal Supply Schedule, telecommunications, and high technologies, among others.
 We understand the complex issues and legal theories that can form the basis of a False Claims Act investigation or legal action confronting our clients such as unlawful product substitution or mislabeling, labor and material mischarging, false cost reporting, defective products, false tests and inspections, false certifications, defective pricing, bid rigging, nonconformance to contract specifications, kickbacks, bribery and gratuities, country of origin rules, lack of medical necessity, upcoding or miscoding, billing for services not rendered, among many others.

 We know how to work with clients to effectively strategize and implement False Claims Act settlement negotiations that involve statutory penalties, damages multipliers and attorney’s fees.
 The penalties for violating the federal False Claims Act are steep and currently can reach more than $23,000 per claim.
 False Claims Act cases routinely settle for tens or even hundreds of millions of dollars.
 Those that violate the False Claims Act can also be at risk of federal agency suspension, debarment or program exclusion.
 Our attorneys are well versed in resolving complex False Claims Act matters.